 Myopia significantly increases the risk of developing sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
 The higher your child’s myopia, the greater the risk.

-If you’re concerned that your child’s vision is deteriorating, contact Offen Eye Associates Myopia Management Center today.
-We can help.
+If you’re concerned about your child’s long-term eye health and vision, contact Offen Eye Associates Myopia Management Center in Westfield today.